-A few weeks after the _Emergency Medicine _article appeared, a syndicated medical columnist wrote about the technique.
-A week later, the _Seattle Times _carried a story about the first person apparently saved by Heimlich’s maneuver—a Washington state woman who had been choking on a piece of chicken but was saved by a neighbor who had read about it just the night before.
+A few weeks after the Emergency Medicine article appeared, a syndicated medical columnist writes about the technique.
+A week later, the Seattle Times carries a story about the first person apparently saved by Heimlich’s maneuver—a Washington state woman who had been choking on a piece of chicken but was saved by a neighbor who had read about it just the night before.

-Heimlich didn’t stop there.
-He suggested that his technique could be used to treat people during asthma attacks and could even help prevent future ones.
+But Heimlich didn’t stop there.
+He suggested that his technique can be used to treat people during asthma attacks and can even help prevent future ones.
 And he recommended the Heimlich maneuver as a way to save drowning victims.
 Other researchers, however disputed his asthma claims as unsound, and while the American Heart Association and American Red Cross initially didn’t object to Heimlich’s contention that his technique could be used on drowning victims, they eventually determined that it was potentially dangerous.

 Heimlich, however, kept pushing the envelope.
-He advocated treating people with Lyme disease and cancer–and later AIDS/HIV—with an approach called malariotherapy.
-It was a treatment in which patients were injected with malaria parasites.
-But malariatherapy was never supported by other researchers and Heimlich’s claim that it could be used to fight AIDS was debunked as dangerous.
+He advocated treating people with Lyme disease and cancer--and later AIDS/HIV—with an approach called malariotherapy.
+It’s a treatment in which patients are injected with malaria parasites.
+But malariatherapy has never been supported by other researchers and Heimlich’s claim that it could be used to fight AIDS was debunked as dangerous.

 His reputation took another hit in 2002 when one of his sons, Peter, launched a website attacking what he referred to as his father’s "wide-ranging, unseen 50-year history of fraud."
 He alleged that his father had not always been truthful about both his personal history and his research.